Mimico

-Mimico is the oldest of the former Lakeshore Municipalities.
+Mimico, which was named after the passenger pigeon, is the oldest of the former Lakeshore Municipalities.
 The Town of Mimico was established by a plan of sub-division in 1856, but was not sub-divided from the former Township of Etobicoke until 1911.
 The land area of Mimico originated mainly from three family farms, namely: Stock Estate (North of Portland), Hendry Estate (between Royal York and Queens Ave), Van Every Estate (between Royal York Rd and Dwight Ave).
 Mimico was an independent municipality until 1967, when it was amalgamated into the new Borough of Etobicoke (later, City of, in 1984), which was itself amalgamated in 1998 into the current city of Toronto.

 Today, Mimico is primarily a residential area with two commercial strips; one along Royal York Road and the other along Lake Shore Boulevard West, parallel to the shoreline (from Louisa Avenue to Allen Avenue).
 There is also a former commercial strip along Mimico Avenue connecting Royal York Road and Lake Shore Boulevard West.
 Some areas of industrial use exist along the railway corridor.
 In early 2012, Toronto Life magazine ranked Mimico first on their "Where to Buy Now" list of Toronto neighbourhoods.

 Etymology

-The name 'Mimico' is derived from the Ojibwe word omiimiikaa meaning "abundant with wild pigeons" (c.f.
-19th century Mississaugas omiimii, "pigeon").
+The name 'Mimico' is derived from the Ojibwe word omiimiikaa meaning "abundant with wild pigeons" (cf. 19th century Mississaugas omiimii, "pigeon").
 The 'pigeon' after which Mimico was named was the Passenger pigeon.
 It was thought to have been the most numerous species in the world at the time European colonization began in North America and is now extinct.